-Weapons Possession WPO - Possession of a firearm or any instrument or object as defined by Section 790.001, F.S., that can inflict serious harm on another person or that can place a person in reasonable fear of serious harm.
-Incidents involving toys and simulated firearms or weapons are subject to the limitations defined in Section 1006.07(2)(g), F.S.
+Weapons Possession WPO -The act of possessing a firearm or any instrument or object as defined by Section 790.001, F.S., that can inflict serious harm on another person or that can place a person in reasonable fear of serious harm.
+Incidents involving toys and simulated firearms, or weapons are subject to the limitations defined in Section 1006.07(2)(g), F.S.
 L2